MrKai77/Loop/CONTRIBUTING.md

 By now, you'll be familiar.
 Submit a `localisation` issue, fill out which language you wish to add, change, improve, and complete any required checkboxes.

-Once assigned and committed to the localised language, you may ask for the catalogue to localise, or manually do it!
+Once assigned, and after committing to the localised language, you may request the catalogue for localisation or proceed to do it manually.

 ### Asking for a Catalogue